About the Monterey History and Art Association

 - Sloat Landing – A reenactment staged by the Native Sons of the Golden West

-- Dali17 @ The Stanton Center – A joint-venture exhibition adjacent to Fisherman’s Wharf
+- The Dali Expo – A joint-venture exhibition adjacent to Fisherman’s Wharf

 The Association has been a guiding force in Monterey’s vital historic stewardship.
 The guarding of Monterey’s precious community assets and the preservation and presentation of its historical heritage for future enjoyment has been made possible by citizens who care and give generously of their time and resources.